Currencies of the World: How Well Do You Know Your Money?

 How many currencies are there in the world?

-There are around 180 types of currency in the world used in 195 different nations as recognized by the United Nations.
+Around 180 types of currency worldwide are used in 195 different nations, as recognized by the United Nations.

-The oldest currency of the world that’s still being used is the Great British pound (GBP).
-Though new bills have been printed and designs have improved over time, the GBP has been the currency of the United Kingdom since the 8th century.
+The oldest currency in the world that’s still being used is the Great British pound (GBP).
+Though new bills have been printed and designs have improved over time, the GBP has been the currency of the United Kingdom since the eighth century.

-The currency used in Russia, the Russian ruble, has changed over time but dates back to the 13th century.
-The Israeli shekel has been used since the 80s, but it first came into existence during the 4th century.
-The South Sudanese pound is the newest currency of the world and was released in July 2018.
+The national currency of Russia, the Russian ruble, has changed over time but dates back to the thirteenth century.
+The Israeli shekel has been used since the 80s, but it first existed during the fourth century.
+The South Sudanese pound is the newest currency in the world and was released in July 2018.

-What is the rarest currency of the world?
+What is the rarest currency in the world?

 The rarest coins in the world are discontinued, but you may be able to find them hidden away somewhere in a treasure chest.
 They include: